renukamanavalan/sonic-device-health/go/src/lib/README.md

             (read-request, error).
 When error is non nil, the requset is nil.

         SendServerResponse
-            Any response from plugin for request from engine is returned back to engine.
+            Any response from plugin for request from server is returned back to server.
             Response is sent to server.
 Wait for server response; Return nil or non nil error, depending upon server response as success/failed.

         NotifyHeartbeat
-            Send heartbeat from any action to engine.
+            Send heartbeat from any action to server.
-            Send notification to engine.
+            Send notification to server.
 Wait for server response; Return nil or non nil error, depending upon server response as success/failed.

-    APIs for making remote write and local read by engine/server SendToServer
+    APIs for making remote write and local read by server SendToServer
             An internal API that encodes and send any